 Leadership Overview

-Birch Tree Communities has 5 executives leading key functions including strategy, finance, operations, and medical oversight.
+Birch Tree Communities has 4 executives leading key functions including strategy, financial oversight, operational management, and clinical direction.

-Driven by a commitment to recovery, Birch Tree Communities provides comprehensive behavioral health programs for adults with serious mental illness, fostering independence and well-being across Arkansas.
+Dedicated to enhancing mental health recovery, Birch Tree Communities provides comprehensive behavioral health programs across Arkansas to foster independence and well-being for adults living with serious mental illness.

-Driven by a commitment to recovery, Birch Tree Communities provides comprehensive behavioral health programs for adults with serious mental illness, fostering independence and well-being across Arkansas.
+Dedicated to enhancing mental health recovery, Birch Tree Communities provides comprehensive behavioral health programs across Arkansas to foster independence and well-being for adults living with serious mental illness.

 Leadership Roles at Birch Tree Communities